mavryk-network/mavryk-protocol/docs/developer/data_encoding.rst

 Union types
 ~~~~~~~~~~~

-The Octez codebase makes heavy use of variant types.
+The Mavkit codebase makes heavy use of variant types.
 Consider the
 following variant type:

 .. code-block:: ocaml